What is resilience?

-For example: An individual may have a strength of compassion or humour which they use when selling, another team member may have a love of learning or curiosity, enabling them to be innovative and solve problems.
+For example: An individual may have a strength of compassion or humour which they use when selling, and another team member may have a love of learning or curiosity, enabling them to be innovative and solve problems.
 Character strengths are the aspect of us that comes to light when we are at our best, they come to us naturally and when we use these we are energised, motivated and committed to whatever we are doing.

-Find out more about understanding behavioural styles in the workplace.
+Find out more about workplace behavioural styles.

 2. Compile a top 5 list

 When you have identified the individual strengths of your team members, compile a list of their top 5.

 Then, help them to identify times when these will be useful in the context of their role and times when these might be less appropriate to use.

 For those times when these qualities will not be useful, or may even inhibit performance, which other strengths could they use to counteract that?

 For example: An individual who is curious can be an asset to a team.
 However, at times, perhaps when a deadline is approaching, we need all our team to focus on ‘doing’ more than analysing or asking questions.
 In those moments the team member may be able to draw on their strength of taking perspective and ‘zooming out’ to see the bigger picture.
 This may enable them to focus while still using one of their key personal strengths.

 3. Discuss which strengths they could be using more